 Label

-When inserting or modifying a label, you can change its direction and access its properties via the context menu.
+On the Home tab, the Label group includes the following tools.
+When inserting or modifying a label, you can rotate the label and access its properties from the context menu.
+You can delete labels with Modify > Delete.

 Tip: The project administrator can enable labels to be automatically inserted to new diagram objects, as described in Symbol Default.